HRTF upsampling with a generative adversarial network using a gnomonic equiangular projection: Method

 \subsubsection{Barycentric interpolation}

-The gnomonic equiangular projection (shown in \crefsub{fig:projected_data_flattened}) has reduced the number of dimensions in space to \ac{2D}; however, the issue of the measurements being spaced at irregular intervals still remains as the Cartesian points lie along curves.
+The gnomonic equiangular projection (shown in \crefsub{fig:projected_data_flattened}) has transformed the \ac{3D} space into a \ac{2D} plane; however, the issue of the measurements being spaced at irregular intervals still remains as the Cartesian points lie along curves.
 This is a problem as the convolution kernels used by the \ac{CNN} require a uniform grid to function correctly.
 Therefore, barycentric interpolation \cite{Cuevas-Rodriguez2019} is used to project the data onto a regular Cartesian grid.
-To minimise the impact of distortions introduced by the projection, the barycentric interpolation is actually performed before the data is projected.
+For simplicity, the barycentric interpolation is performed on the sphere of \acp{IR} before the \acp{IR} are mapped using the gnomonic projection.

 In previous work using barycentric interpolation \cite{Cuevas-Rodriguez2019}, the three nearest measurement points to the interpolated point are calculated.
 However, suppose the measurement points are not evenly spaced, which is the case here.
 In that case, this can lead to the issue of the three selected measurement points not forming a spherical triangle around the point to be interpolated.
-Therefore, to solve this problem, we take the three closest measurement points forming a spherical triangle around the point to be interpolated.
-This is similar to \cite{Gamper2013}, which proposes a barycentric interpolation among the \acp{HRIR} at the vertices of a 3D tetrahedron conformed by four measurement points which surround the point to be interpolated.
+Therefore, to solve this problem, we take the three closest measurement points, forming a spherical triangle around the point to be interpolated.
+This is similar to \cite{Gamper2013}, which proposes a barycentric interpolation among the \acp{HRIR} at the points of a 3D tetrahedron conformed by four measurement points which surround the point to be interpolated.

-First, in order to perform barycentric interpolation, it is necessary to find the three closest points that form a spherical triangle ($P_1$, $P_2$ and $P_3$) around the interpolated point ($P_i$).
+First, in order to perform barycentric interpolation, it is necessary to find the three closest points that form a spherical triangle ($P_1$, $P_2$ and $P_3$) around the interpolated point ($P_i$), where a spherical triangle can be defined as a curved surface on a sphere which is bounded by the arcs of three great circles.
 Second, the barycentric coordinates $\alpha$, $\beta$, and $\gamma$ need to be calculated.
 These coordinates represent the ratio of the areas of the three smaller triangles ($P_iP_2P_3$, $P_1P_iP_3$, and $P_1P_2P_i$) relative to the larger triangle ($P_1P_2P_3$), such that $\alpha + \beta + \gamma = 1$.
-The coefficients $\alpha$, $\beta$, and $\gamma$ correspond to weights for vertices $P_1$, $P_2$, and $P_3$ respectively.
+The coefficients $\alpha$, $\beta$, and $\gamma$ correspond to weights applied to the \acp{IR} at points $P_1$, $P_2$, and $P_3$, respectively.
 Ultimately, these coefficients will be used to find the interpolated HRIR for point $P_i$.

 In \cite{Cuevas-Rodriguez2019}, elevation ($\phi$) and azimuth ($\theta$) are treated as Cartesian coordinates, and the following formulas are used to find the ratio of the areas